 I am very sensitive to smoke and yes in the casino proper it is like all casinos.
 They have a great system for removing it but you still know it is there.
 We did not sense it at all in any restaurants but they do allow smoking in the bars.
 We will have taken over a huge amount of the hotel so this will help.
 You can walk from the hotel rooms, the pool, the parking garage and the ballroom with a very minimal, or no time, in the edge of the casino.

 2) How is parking?

 None of the above.
 There is a 10% occupancy fee so it is easy to calculate exactly what your bill will be.

 4) How is the ballroom?

-The ballroom can be up to 3 times bigger than the Marriott, high ceilings and very elegant.
+The ballroom is spacious, high ceilings and very elegant.
 Absolutely no smoking in that entire part of the complex.
 This does not mean we have to use all the space and we will be keeping the festival’s intimate feel.

 5) How are the rooms?